-Edit rule expressions · Cloudflare Firewall Rules docs

-Edit rule expressions
+Edit firewall rule expressions

 Overview

-The Expression Editor is a text-only interface for creating Firewall Rules expressions.
-Although it lacks the visual simplicity of the Expression Builder, the Expression Editor supports the entire specification of Cloudflare's Firewall Rules Language.
+The Expression Editor is a text-only interface for creating firewall rule expressions.
+Although it lacks the visual simplicity of the Expression Builder, the Expression Editor supports the entire specification of Cloudflare’s Rules language .

 For example, only the Expression Editor supports grouping symbols.
-Cloudflare designed the Firewall Rules Language with Wireshark Display Filters® in mind, so although there are some subtle differences, Wireshark users should feel right at home with Firewall Rules and be able to easily port their existing rules to Cloudflare.
+Cloudflare designed the Rules language with Wireshark Display Filters® in mind, so although there are some subtle differences, Wireshark users should feel right at home with Cloudflare rules and be able to easily port their existing rules to Cloudflare.

 Use the Expression Editor

-The Expression Editor is located in the Create Firewall Rule and Edit Firewall Rule panels.
-The editor supports all available Firewall Rules fields, operators, and transformation functions.
+The Expression Editor is located in the Create firewall rule and Edit firewall rule panels.
+The editor supports all available Rules language fields, operators, and transformation functions.
 It also supports parentheses as grouping symbols.

 To edit an expression in the editor:

-In the Firewall Rules tab, use the Create a Firewall rule button to create a new rule, or click the wrench icon to edit an existing rule.
+In Security > WAF > Firewall rules, click Create a firewall rule to create a new rule, or click the wrench icon to edit an existing rule.

-To switch to the Expression Editor in the Create Firewall Rule page, click Edit expression.
+In the Create firewall rule page, switch to the Expression Editor by clicking Edit expression.

 Use the text input to edit your expression.
 To commit your changes, click Deploy or Save as draft.